pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Located in ``sections/header.html``.

-The header is at the top of the page above all other content, and contains site-level information.
+The header is at the top of the page above all other content and contains site-level information.

 Header sections
 ---------------